 Do you speak another language or want to improve your language skills?
 Do you want to take all of your courses in English, another language, or a mix of both?
 Many programs do not require any language pre-requisite, though some will require or offer language study as part of the program.
 If you are interested in taking courses in another language, programs usually require 4-6 university-level semesters of that language before participating.

-LFC requires a 2.5 GPA; however, most programs require a 2.75 (some programs accept a lower GPA with an explanation).
-However, you may find programs that require a 3.0 or higher.
+LFC requires a 2.7 GPA (lower GPAs are considered on a case-by-case basis); however, most programs require a 2.75 and some programs may require a 3.0 or higher.